GoogleChromeLabs/puppy-content/content/en-US/api/SerialPort.md

 ## Description

-// Complete the sentence below with a basic description of the API.
-// You may add more sentences if needed.

 The `SerialPort` interface of the Web Serial API provides access to a serial port on the host device.
 Instances of this interface may be obtained by calling `navigator.serial.requestPort()` to request permission to access a port from the